FLASH SALE: Get up to 15% OFF The Paris Pass! Sale runs Sunday, July 16th through Wednesday, July 19th. Follow the link for details.

 Wrapping Up: Is the Paris Pass Worth It?

 And now for the question you’ve been waiting for: Is the Paris Pass worth it?
 Well, that depends.
-A better question to ask is “Is the Paris Pass a good deal for me?”
+Here’s a better question to ask yourself: “Is the Paris Pass a good deal for me?”